theyashwanthsai/Workout-Tracker-Backend/README.md

-# Workout-Tracker-Backend
+ # Exercise Tracker

-Exercise Tracker microservice built with Javascript, Node.JS, Express, mongoDB, mongoose.
+This is the boilerplate for the Exercise Tracker project.
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/exercise-tracker